-Not only is Xcode provided free of charge on Apple's developer site and the Mac App Store, but it is also a great tool.
-Aside from being able to use it to create the next great Mac, iPhone, iPad, AppleTV, and Apple Watch apps, Xcode has a debugger built right into the tool.
+Not only is Xcode provided free of charge on Apple's developer site and the Mac App Store, but it is a great tool.
+Aside from being able to use it to create the next great Mac, iPhone, and iPad apps, Xcode has a debugger built right into the tool.